Tushar-bioinfo/learning-bioinformatics/_posts/2025-06-30-boston-housing_preprocessing.md

 The idea is to keep things simple and practical.
 If you’re also exploring ML and want to build intuition for how regression works in real datasets, I hope this post helps you spot the “why” behind some of the steps — not just the code itself.

+> This project was part of my learning journey, not a tutorial.
+{: .prompt-warning }

 ## Import Libraries